 As described under O.C.G.A. § 51-4-2, the first people in line to file a wrongful death claim are the victim’s immediate family members: the children, spouse, and parents.
 If the couple had children under the age of 18, the surviving spouse needs to address the child’s losses on their behalf when they file the wrongful death claim.
 Children born out of wedlock are also eligible for compensation.

-If a surviving spouse and children do not apply to your situation, the victim’s parents are able to file a wrongful death claim.
-Lastly, an appointed representative of the estate is also allowed to file a claim.
-However, any amount of compensation awarded to an estate representative needs to be used to benefit the next of kin—which may be siblings, cousins, or other family members.
+If a surviving spouse and children do not apply to your situation, the victim’s parents can file a wrongful death action.
+Lastly, an appointed estate representative is also allowed to file a claim.
+However, any compensation awarded to an estate representative needs to be used to benefit the next of kin—siblings, cousins, or other family members.

 Complete a Free Case Evaluation form now

-Wrongful Death Lawyers Fighting for Victims in Stonecrest
+Our Wrongful Death Lawyers Fight for Victims in Stonecrest, GA